How to win Fortnite: 8 tips to get better and score a Victory Royale

 Once you’ve played a few matches and figured out the weapon (or weapons) you feel most comfortable using, it’s a good idea to get into the habit of upgrading them when you get the chance.
 This will make them more powerful and should help you take down opponents.

-You can do this by talking to NPCs at different Points of Interest.
-Not every NPC offers this service, but quite a few of them do, and it’s worth finding them.
-You’ll need Gold Bars to pay for upgrades – you can get them by searching safes and tills, destroying washing machines, and eliminating opponents.
+You can do this by visiting one of the many Upgrade Benches scattered around the island.
+You’ll need Gold Bars to pay for upgrades – you can get them by completing Bounties, searching safes and tills, destroying washing machines, and eliminating opponents.

 When you’re in the heat of a match, it’s easy to forget some of the simple things you can do to gain an advantage over your opponents.
 The sound design in Fortnite is great; an opponent’s footsteps can let you know when they’re nearby, and even reveal if they’re above or below you in a building.

-If you really want to take advantage of sounds in Fortnite, we’d recommend you play with headphones.
-This way you’ll be able to shut out distractions and hear the game in greater clarity, which could give you the edge you need.
+If you really want to take advantage of sounds in Fortnite, we’d recommend you play with a decent pair of headphones.
+This way you’ll be able to shut out distractions and hear the game in greater clarity, which could give you the edge you need to win at Fortnite.